-- Well, vectors aren't used by most commercial codes (e.g., MS Word).
-So most chip makers don't bother with vectors. - So, if you wanted vectors, you had to pay a lot of extra money for them. - However, with the Pentium III Intel reintroduced very small vectors (2 operations at a time), for integer operations only.
-The Pentium4 added floating point vector operations, also of size 2.
-Now, the Pentium4 EM64T has doubled the vector size to 4.
+Well, vectors aren't used by many commercial codes (for example, MS Word).
+So most chip makers didn't bother with vectors.

+- So, if you wanted vectors, you had to pay a lot of extra money for them. - However, with the Pentium III Intel reintroduced very small vectors (2 operations at a time), for integer operations only.The Pentium4 added floating point vector operations, also of size 2.
+Now, the Core family has doubled the vector size to 4.